automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Brachiosaurus.md

 # Brachiosaurus
-## Description: This dinosaur was a giant, gentle, long-necked plant-eater.
+## This dinosaur was a giant, gentle, long-necked plant-eater.